Awarden1/Task-mern-app/README.md

 * [x] Deployment to cloud (in this case, Azure) - This had problems when deploying.
 Worked for a while, then stopped.
 * [x] Websockets

+##Api endpoint:

+Auth endpoint:

+/api/auth/login

+to login the user

+/api/auth/createUser

+to signup new user

+Task endpoints:

+*/api/task/getTask

+to get all the tasks

+*/api/task/createTask

+to create the task

+*/api/task/updateTask

+to update all the task

+*/api/task/deleteTask

+to delete all the task

+##Run test cases

+run command: yarn run test

 Links;
 Azure: https://task-mern-app.azurewebsites.net/
 Repository: https://github.com/Awarden1/Task-mern-app